ktommytruong/HR-Analytics-SQL-/README.md

 ## Project Objective

-The goal of this project is to explore and gain insight on 5 different areas of our employees.
+The goal of this project is to explore and gain insight on 5 different areas of our employees

 - Demographics
 - Salary
 - Work-Life Balance
 - Tenure
-- Promotions
+- Gender Distribution

+Once competed, use Tableau to create a dashboard to visualize the data

+## Tableau

+- The dashboard can be found [here](https://public.tableau.com/app/profile/tommy.truong/vizzes)